zama-ai/threshold-fhe/docs/threshold-benchmark.md

 - `benches`
   - Code needed for benchmarking the threshold protocols.
+- `conf-trace`
+  - A small library for configuration and tracing functionality.
 - `config`
   - Default and example configurations needed when benchmarking and testing the threshold protocols.
+- `docs`
+  - Documentation is stored here, notably it contains our preliminary draft NIST main submission document.
 - `examples`
   - Some example code to get you started.
 - `experiments`